pirakao8/yuko/README.md

 ![Riot API key](images/RiotKey.png)

 ### Build
 Build your code with Gradle and Java 11.
 If you want to build a `.jar`, we advise you to use Gradle Shadow.
-We're currently using it to build our `.jar`, all the libraries in `gradle.build` file are already set.
-Just build the jar with `./gradlew shadowJar`
+We're currently using it to build our `.jar`, all the libraries in the `gradle.build` file are already set.
+Just build the `.jar` with `./gradlew shadowJar`
 https://github.com/johnrengelman/shadow

 ### Running